Kammaṭṭhāna: Kasiṇas as kammaṭṭhāna

-The Visuddhimagga concerns kasina-meditation.
-According to American scholar monk Thanissaro Bhikkhu, "the text then tries to fit all other meditation methods into the mold of kasina practice, so that they too give rise to countersigns, but even by its own admission, breath meditation does not fit well into the mold."
-He argues that by emphasizing kasina-meditation, the Visuddhimagga departs from the focus on dhyana in the Pali Canon.
+The Visuddhimagga concerns kasina meditation.
+According to American scholar-monk Ṭhānissaro Bhikkhu, "the text then tries to fit all other meditation methods into the mold of kasina practice, so that they too give rise to countersigns, but even by its own admission, breath meditation does not fit well into the mold."
+He argues that by emphasizing kasina meditation, the Visuddhimagga departs from the focus on jhāna in the Pali Canon.
 Thanissaro Bhikkhu states this indicates that what "jhana means in the commentaries is something quite different from what it means in the Canon."

 Although practice with kasiṇas is associated with the Theravāda tradition, it appears to have been more widely known among various Buddhist schools in India at one time.
-Asanga makes reference to kasiṇas in the Samāhitabhūmi section of his Yogācārabhūmi.
-Uppalavanna, one of the Buddha's chief female disciples, famously attained arahantship using a fire (tejo) kasina as her object of meditation.
+Asanga makes reference to kasiṇas in the Samāhitabhūmi section of his Yogācārabhūmi-Śāstra.
+Uppalavannā, one of the Buddha's chief female disciples, famously attained arahantship using a fire (tejo) kasina as her object of meditation.

-Of the forty objects meditated upon as kammatthana, the first ten are kasiṇa described as 'things one can behold directly'.
+Of the forty objects meditated upon as kammaṭṭhāna, the first ten are kasina described as 'things one can behold directly'.
 These are described in the Visuddhimagga, and also mentioned in the Pali Tipitaka.